-You can use a normal size bottle or a split (the small “individual” size bottle for this project.
-We actually tried both and preferred the split.
+A split, the small “individual” size bottle is actually for this project.
+We actually tried both, a normal size and a split and preferred the split.
 It was a bit easier to keep the mod podge tacky enough for the glitter to stick.
 My favorite splits are at Wilson Creek and they do deliver (if you live in a state that allows it, of course).
 And I love them because you can get the Brut or Almond.
 And you might know that Wilson Creek Almond Bubbly is absolutely one of my favorites.

-If you want to just head to your local liquor store, they usually have a decent selection of 4 packs of bubbly you can use for this project.
+If you want to just head to your local liquor store, they usually have a decent selection of splits of bubbly you can use for this project.

 Now that you chose the bubbly bottle, here’s the rest of the supplies you’ll need: